 If you can’t commit to an animal year round, you can try pet sitting for friends or neighbours.
 This can also help you decide whether you and the family are ready to get your own pet yet.
 Try some activities for kids and dogs to find out how your children interact with a puppy before getting your own.
 (It could be just a phrase and you end up doing all the work!)

 There are a few places you can look for pets to care for.
 Drop by your local SPCA to pet their animals or ask about volunteering at your local vet clinic.
-If you’re not keen a getting a puppy, you can look at house sitting sites which also offer animal care.

 Make Your Own T-Shirts